jonaskuiler/universal-vue-app-with-graphql/README.md

 # Vue SSR/GraphQL demo
-This demo leverages the power of GraphQL and Vue server side rendering to make a bitcoin price index tracker.
+I’ve been creating Universal Apps with Vue lately.
+These apps will render HTML on both the client- and server side.
+I wondered how to combine this with GraphQL.

 ## Quickstart
 ```